 Principles of decision making

-- The legal test of reasonableness (i.e. the decision must not be so unreasonable that no reasonable Council could have reached it, having taken into account all relevant considerations, and having ignored irrelevant considerations).
+- the legal test of reasonableness (i.e. the decision must not be so unreasonable that no reasonable Council could have reached it)

-- Any decision of the Cabinet incurring expenditure or making savings in excess of 10% of the relevant budget head or £500,000, whichever is the smaller, unless the specific expenditure or saving has previously been agreed in full Council or it is a decision taken in accordance with the Council’s Treasury Management Policy OR
+- any decision incurring expenditure or making savings in excess of 10% of the relevant budget head or £500,000, whichever is smaller, unless the specific expenditure or saving has previously been agreed in full Council or it is a decision taken in accordance with the Council’s Treasury Management Policy

-- Any decision of the Cabinet which, in the view of the Leader of the Council, will have a significant effect on a significant number of people.
+- any decision which, in the view of the Leader of the Council, will have a significant effect on a significant number of people

-In addition to the above, and for the avoidance of doubt, any decision approving proposals for the making of a plan or budget which requires the approval of the full Council will be treated as a key decision.
+Any decision approving proposals for the making of a plan or budget which requires the approval of the full Council will also be treated as a key decision.

-Any decision-taker may only make a key decision in accordance with the requirements of the various Procedure Rules set out in Part 4 of the Constitution.
+Key decisions are made in accordance with the requirements of the various procedure rules set out in Part 4 of the Council Constitution.